 *** Rates are subject to change until your deposit is paid

-We have a limited number of spots – to hold your spot MAKE YOUR DEPOSIT NOW
+We have a limited number of spaces – to hold your spot MAKE YOUR DEPOSIT NOW

 Rates are subject to change until a deposit has been made.